- Topic 1: What Is Auditing and Why Does It Matter?

 1.2 The Need for High-Quality Information

 It is important that the users of the financial statements can trust the information they are provided.
 This trust also benefits the company providing the information.
 To illustrate how providing high-quality information to investors can help the company that issues the information, consider the relationship between risk and return, which is often discussed in finance courses.
 An investor who views the information in financial statements as being low quality, or risky, will demand a higher return for his or her investment in that entity.
 A lender that is uncertain of the borrower’s ability to repay a loan will either not make the loan or will often make the loan at higher interest rates and/or fees to help offset the cost of the additional risk she faces.
 Thus, the borrower will end up paying more for the loan simply because the information he provided to the lender was unreliable.
-This increased cost that is due to the riskiness of the investment is often called the risk premium.
+This increased cost that is due to the riskiness of the investment is often called the risk premium.risk premium.: The difference between the return demanded by investors and the return that would be demanded in the absence of any associated risk.

 Companies can avoid paying risk premiums by providing high-quality, accurate information.
 Unfortunately, the information provided to the public is not always accurate.
 To illustrate how and why this can happen think about making a significant purchase, such as a used car.
 The person selling you the car wants to sell you the car for as much money as possible.
 Therefore, he has the incentive to distort or gloss over negative information that might be important to you in making your purchase decision.
 He probably focused on the benefits or positive features of the vehicle rather than on its problems.
 In addition, the person selling the vehicle may have told you something incorrect about the vehicle because he know any better.
 Perhaps he was unaware of a mechanical problem, so he told you there were no mechanical problems with the vehicle.